Is this topic for you?

 - Is not growing and gaining weight as expected.
 About a 2 lb (1 kg) weight gain per month is usually expected for the first few months after birth.

-- Is constipated or if his or her stools are hard and/or dry.
+- Is constipated or has stools that are hard and/or dry.

 - Is vomiting forcefully and seems to be uncomfortable.
 When vomiting occurs, all or most of a feeding is thrown up.